jleben/arrp/README.md

     cmake ..
     make

-This will produce the executable:
+This will produce the compiler executable:

-    build/frontend/frontend

-Optionally, a tester program for the matrix multiplication example may be built using the `test-matrix-mult' target:

-    make test-matrix-mult

-...which will produce the executable:

-    build/test/test-matrix-mult
+    build/compiler/streamc

 **NOTE:** You may need to adjust compiler and linker flags to enable C++11 support for your compiler.
 Please refer to the documentation of CMake and your